FofanovLab/mtsv_tools/README.md

 ### Building

-To build the mtsv binaries:
+To build the MTSv binaries:

 ~~~
 $ cargo build --release